odddgarden/rosy/README.md

 Rosy serves as a solution to this problem by offering a user-friendly web platform where screenwriters can freely access a diverse range of screenplays and share their own work with a wider audience.
 By providing a centralized hub for script discovery and collaboration, Rosy aims to foster a vibrant community of aspiring and established writers alike.

 <p align="center"><img src="https://github.com/odddgarden/rosy/assets/170409803/e014f802-a340-4f35-af2c-430aeffd19b2"/></p>

+## Current Work in Progress

+1. Partnering with Film Festivals and Fellow Screenwriters:
+   We're in discussions with various organizations for potential partnerships with film festivals.
+These partnerships will enable us to reach a wider audience and provide more opportunities for screenwriters to      showcase their work.
+Additionally, we're reaching out to fellow screenwriters to encourage collaboration and contribution to the platform.

+2. Building a CI/CD Pipeline with AWS:
+   We're in the process of setting up a CI/CD pipeline using AWS services such as AWS CodeDeploy, CodePipeline, RDS, IAM, and S3.
+This pipeline will streamline our development and deployment process, allowing us     to deliver updates and new features to our users more efficiently.

+Stay tuned for updates as we continue to make Rosy an even better platform for screenwriters worldwide!